Apply for additional approvals

 Apply to fly in Sydney Harbour and surrounding areas

-Apply to fly a drone light display
+Apply to fly a drone light show

 - the location of nearby public areas and available buffers